In this guide, we outline the pros and cons of aquaculture and fish farming.

 Overall, aquaculture and fish farming has been used in some capacity for 1000’s of years

-However, production from fish farming has significantly increased over the last few decades to the point it matches or outpaces some forms of wild caught fishing and land based conventional agriculture
+However, production from fish farming has significantly increased over the last few decades to the point it matches or outpaces some forms of wild caught fishing and also land based conventional agriculture

 Pros

-Problems with pond based aquaculture can be managed with proper site selection, proper management of soil and water quality [and proper management of the fish culture]
+Problems with pond based aquaculture specifically can be managed with proper site selection, proper management of soil and water quality [and proper management of the fish culture]

-The outlook for aquaculture looks favorable
+The future outlook for aquaculture in terms of demand looks favorable according to several assessments

 Conversion efficiency can be high compared to other types of meat

-Might have a higher chance of being free of environmental contaminants
+Might have a higher chance of being free of environmental contaminants like mercury compared to wild caught fish

 In some cases, aquaculture can increase water quality